fastlane/fastlane/docs/Actions.md

 ```

 ### [sigh](https://github.com/fastlane/sigh)

+**Note**: It is recommended to use [match](https://github.com/fastlane/match) according to the [codesigning.guide](https://codesigning.guide) for generating and maintaining your provisioning profiles.
+Use `sigh` directly only if you want full control over what's going on a know more about codesigning.

 This will generate and download your App Store provisioning profile. `sigh` will store the generated profile in the current folder.

 ```ruby